-- Knives or other weapons.

-- Alcohol.

-- Illegal drugs.

-- Stolen items.

-- Tobacco, cigarette papers and vapes.

-- Fireworks.

-- Pornographic images.

-- Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property.

-- Electronic equipment (including mobile phones and smart watches), jewellery.

-- Chewing gum

-- Energy drinks

-- Other expensive items.

-- 20.2 The Trust's general power to discipline, as set out in Section 91 of The Education and Inspections Act 2006, enables a member of staff to confiscate, retain or dispose of a student's property as a disciplinary penalty, where reasonable to do so.
-The headteacher will use their discretion to confiscate, retain and/or destroy any item found as a result.

-- 20.3 Where a person conducting a search finds items that present any risk of harm (e.g. alcohol, fireworks, cigarettes, vapes) they will not be returned to students regardless of timing or circumstances.
-Where they find weapons and knives and extreme pornography or controlled drugs, these must be delivered to the police.

-- 20.4 Where they find other substances, which are not believed to be controlled drugs, these can be confiscated where a teacher believes them to be harmful or detrimental to good order and discipline.
+- Clothing not permitted under the uniform policy - Electronic equipment (including mobile phones and smart watches), jewellery. - Chewing gum - Energy drinks - Large amounts of money or other expensive items. - 20.2 The Trust's general power to discipline, as set out in Section 91 of The Education and Inspections Act 2006, enables a member of staff to confiscate, retain or dispose of a student's property as a disciplinary penalty, where reasonable to do so.
+The headteacher will use their discretion to confiscate, retain and/or destroy any item found as a result. - 20.3 Where a person conducting a search finds items that present any risk of harm (e.g. alcohol, fireworks, cigarettes, vapes) they will not be returned to students regardless of timing or circumstances.
+Where they find weapons and knives and extreme pornography or controlled drugs, these must be delivered to the police. - 20.4 Where they find other substances, which are not believed to be controlled drugs, these can be confiscated where a teacher believes them to be harmful or detrimental to good order and discipline.
 This would include, for example, so-called 'legal highs'.
-Where staff suspect a substance may be a 'controlled drug', they should treat them as controlled drugs as outlined above.

-- 20.5 Where they find stolen items, these must be delivered to the police unless there is a good reason not to do so in which case the stolen item should be returned to the owner.

-- 20.6 Jewellery will be confiscated.
+Where staff suspect a substance may be a 'controlled drug', they should treat them as controlled drugs as outlined above. - 20.5 Where they find stolen items, these must be delivered to the police unless there is a good reason not to do so in which case the stolen item should be returned to the owner. - 20.6 Jewellery will be confiscated.
 The first time it is confiscated a student will be permitted to collect it at the end of the school day.
 In cases of subsequent instances in a term, parents will be required to pick up the item at their earliest convenience.